 The Pégase is the most representative of the French-built sailplanes.
 A 400 of them are still in airworthiness conditions in the French airclubs.
 One of ours is fitted with a “malonnier” ( fly-by-hand ) device.

 The LS4 is the single-seater which has been built in the largest numbers (1000 and more still flying around the world ).
 This very comfortable, easy to fly sailplane can please all types of pilots.

 The Arcus is a recently-studied sailplane which combines comfort, high standards of performance and outstanding handling capacities.

 This machine belongs to the Soaring Club of Airbus Helicopters but is nevertheless available for all qualified club members.
 Thanks to them for the loan!

 Our club’s flagship has a 25 m. wingspan.
 This sailplane, owing to its outstanding glide ratio, makes long-range flights possible towards Switzerland or to the centre of France.

 A few years ago, flying this machine, Gérard Herbaud and Geneviève Berger performed a 1000 km. out and return flight to Gien (near Orleans).

 1 LS6-15m (F-CGIE)

-The latest single-seater to have joined the club fleet.
+One of the latest single-seater to have joined the club fleet.
 The LS6 is today the type of glider with the best price/ quality ratio.
 It is widely appreciated among the pilots, some of them hoping that a “sister-ship” will come soon…

 With its 18m wingspan, the Ventus 2c is the flagship of the single-seaters, combining outstanding glide ratio and performance.
 Club pilots are so happy to fly this machine that it has become, for several years now, the sailplane which performs the highest number of flight hours per year.